 Managing Vitamin D Deficiency

 Vitamin D deficiency is considered a major public health problem worldwide in all age groups.
-It is estimated that over 41.6% Americans are deficient in this vitamin.
+It is estimated that over 41.6% of Americans are deficient in this vitamin.
 Almost half of all Americans don’t have sufficient concentration of sunshine vitamin in their body, which is a major reason for concern.
 The importance of managing vitamin D deficiency lies in the fact it is associated with numerous health consequences such as osteoporosis, fibromyalgia, chronic fatigue syndrome.
 If left unmanaged, vitamin D deficiency can make management of these conditions much harder.

 Here are some useful tips to manage low vitamin D levels: